 The directors consider that the year-end financial position of the company was satisfactory and no significant change in the company's principal business activities is currently expected.
-As at the time of publication, there continues to be uncertainty regarding the impact of coronavirus (COVID-19) on the near term economic outlook, even as efforts to distribute vaccines are underway.
-While the company continues to successfully ensure continuity of business operations on behalf of its clients, the extent of the impact of COVID-19 on the company's operational and financial performance, will depend on future developments, including the duration and continued spread of the outbreak.
+The Russian invasion of Ukraine in February 2022 has led to significant disruption in financial markets and increased uncertainty in the business environment in which the company operates.
+In response, the company continues to proactively manage its risk exposures, including to Russia and Ukraine.
+The future impact of the war on the company's operational and financial performance remains difficult to predict at this time.

-Management Report
+As at the time of publication, there continues to be uncertainty regarding the impact of COVID-19 on the company's operational and financial performance.
+The extent of the impact will depend on future developments including the duration of the pandemic and potential future variants.